jethrokuan/blog/content/posts/zettelkasten_with_org.md

 With the change to this system, I've been able to keep my notes small and digestible.
 I've also been able to do the kind of non-linear thinking that is required in academic research.
-I no longer have to think had about where some information should go, and my thoughts can flow freely into my second brain.
+I **no longer have to think hard about where information should go**, and my thoughts can flow freely into my second brain.
 My knowledge repository now [generates positive interest rate](https://twitter.com/vgr/status/1203741612007931904).